SilenusTA/StreamRoller/extensions/chatbot/README.md

 ## Description
 This is a chatbot that uses the openAI ChatGPT to make a chatbot that responds to the conversations in chat.
-The extension runs off the twitchchat extension by monitoring the "TWITCH_CHAT" channel for it's messages
+The extension runs off the twitchchat extension by monitoring the "TWITCH_CHAT" channel for it's messages It will send any response back to the twitchchat extension for posting back into chat

 ## Features
 The bot will run on a timer every few seconds (can be set in the config) and monitors x number of messages before sending these to chatGPT to be processed.
 The return is sent to the twitchchat extension to post the response